freelawproject/eyecite/README.rst

 Testing
 =======
-microscope comes with a robust test suite of different citation strings that it is equipped to handle.
+eyecite comes with a robust test suite of different citation strings that it is equipped to handle.
 Run these tests as follows:

 ::